Vaazhl

-The project was originally produced by R. D. Raja of 24AM Studios and subsequently launched in May 2018.
-But Arun Prabhu went on a recce for location scouting, which delayed the principal photography process.
-Further Raja stepped out of producing the venture citing financial constraints, and the rights for the film production were acquired by Sivakarthikeyan in June 2019.
-Filming began in mid-January 2019 and completed within that July, within a duration of 75 days.
+The project was originally produced by R. D. Raja of 24AM Studios in May 2018.
+However, by June 2019, the production rights were acquired by Sivakarthikeyan.
 The film was shot across 100 unexplored locations across India and at islands in Indonesia and Papua New Guinea.

-Vaazhl released through the streaming service SonyLIV on 16 July 2021, as a theatrical release planned earlier was failed to happen due to COVID-19 related cinema closures.
+Vaazhl released through the streaming service SonyLIV on 16 July 2021.
 The film opened to positive reviews from critics, praising the performances of the cast members, storyline, direction, music and cinematography, but criticised the lack of depth and the slow-paced narration in the second half.